-ORS reviewed Santee Cooper internal budget financial forecasts, financial statements, cost of service calculations and EIA submissions to verify the data included in Santee Cooper's calculations.
-ORS verified the accuracy of the calculations used by Santee Cooper to produce the average price per kWh by class reported in the table.
+ORS reviewed Santee Cooper's internal budget financial forecasts, financial statements, cost of service calculations, and EIA submissions to verify the data included in Santee Cooper's calculations.28 ORS verified the accuracy of the calculations used by Santee Cooper to produce the average price per kWh by class reported.29 Based on the ongoing 2024 Rate Study and Santee Cooper's indication of the Retail Rate Process initiation in 2024, ORS determined that Santee Cooper's decision to not include unapproved projected 2025 rates in its Report is reasonable.
+ORS expects the Santee Cooper Annual Electric Pricing Report for calendar year 2023 to include electric customer pricing actualized for 2023 and projected for 2024 through 2026.